Power BI Tutorial

 Power BI Mobile

-Power BI Mobile is a mobile application that can run on various platforms like iOS, Android, and Windows.
+It's a mobile application that runs on various platforms including Android, iOS, and Windows.
 It allows you to view reports and dashboards anytime and anywhere.

 Power BI provides its users with the benefit of analysing their data through visual insights on their dashboards.
 The tool has its own specialties; however, it also limits users to a fixed range of services and functionalities.
 Here are the advantages and disadvantages of Power BI for its users:

-3) Power BI ensures a secure and reliable connection between users and their cloud-based or on-premises data sources.
+c) Power BI ensures a secure and reliable connection between users and their Cloud-based or on-premises data sources.

-6) Power BI offers a variety of visualisation options for users' dashboards.
+f) Power BI delivers a variety of visualisation options for users' dashboards.

 Discussed below are some of the disadvantages of Power BI: